exercism/julia/exercises/practice/word-count/.approaches/introduction.md

 ```

 This happens because the default String type encodes strings as UTF-8 and indexes by byte, not by character.

+This solution uses `SubString` to make only one copy of each part of the string that it converts to lowercase.

 ## Approach: Removing non-contraction apostrophes